niallhosein/ColdThermometryReadout/README.md

 1. `MemoryBufferSize` - The number of scans stored in `readoutDictionary`.
 After `MemoryBufferSize` scans, `readoutDictionary` is cleared.

 #### Calibration
-Obtain the calibration equation for the board by calling <LINK THING HERE>.
+Obtain the calibration equation for the board by calling `CalibrateBoard()` of the `Testing Class`.
 In the `ConvertResistance()` function of `ColdThermometryReadout`, set the calibration equation obtained as the output.
 A sample is given below:

 ~~~python
 res = 58.69299438396007 * voltage + 0.12049023712211593